You’ve probably seen this pattern a hundred times without really thinking about it.

 How the hero’s journey can work across a series

-Instead of trying to fit all twelve stages into a single book, you can stretch them out across the entire series and give each part more room to develop.
+Instead of trying to fit all twelve stages into one book, you can let that arc play out over multiple books and give things more room to develop.
+The character is still going through the same kind of shift, it just takes longer to get there.

 Using the hero’s journey in your own writing

-Because that’s really what readers are responding to.
-They want to see a character go through something and come out different on the other side.
-And whether you’re following the Hero’s Journey closely or just borrowing pieces of it, that’s the part that matters.
-At the same time, it’s worth remembering that this is just one way to look at a story.
+That’s the part readers tend to respond to.
+They want to see someone go through something and come out different on the other side, and whether you’re following this structure closely or just borrowing parts of it, that’s usually what’s doing the heavy lifting.

 ← Previous: Three-Act Structure